KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 ## A solution outline

 After a few days of thinking, I'd hashed out a possible approach.
-The key idea was  that the existing `env` mechanism could provide the basis for the evaluation history required.
+The key idea was that the `JKL` `env` mechanism (as extended in a [separate deep dive](https://www.non-kinetic-effects.co.uk/blog/2020/05/03/environments)) could provide the basis for the evaluation history required.
 More precisely, I'd need to:

 * Create a new `loop` special form, modelled closely on `let`
-* Annotate `env` objects to record their purpose, namely (as per the cases above) REPL, `fn*`, `let*`, `catch`, `EVAL` and now `loop`
-* Allow `env` creators to store in their new `env` the names of the binding symbols and (unevaluated) body forms - these will be re-used by `recur`
+* Allow `env` creators to store in their new `env` the names of the binding symbols and (unevaluated) body forms - to be re-used by `recur`
 * Create a `recur` special form that takes arguments as per its Clojure equivalent.
 When evaluated, `recur` asks the current `env` to find the closest enclosing `loop` or `recur` env (if there is none `recur` throws an error). `recur` retrieves the bindings and body forms stored by the enclosing `env`, throwing an error if the number of bindings doesn't match it's own arg count. `recur` then retrieves the enclosing `env`'s parent `env`, rebinds the arguments, sets the `EVAL` AST to the stored body, and then continues execution by TCO

 The last step 'goes one `env` up' from the enclosing `env` (by using *its* parent) so that it doesn't cause an error by rebinding symbols that already have a value (this is a basic error in MAL).

 I think this is the answer.
 Now to try it out!

-Incidentally, these changes also provide the basis for a useful tool - a stack trace of the 'env's that can be accessed when a thrown error isn't caught, to provide better context information for debugging.
-I might even implement this first, since I suspect it will come in useful during the development I'm about to do.